designedmind/2017/multiple-drafts-overview.md

 for distinguishing "extraordinary" from ordinary claims and requiring extraordinary claims to be supported by extraordinary evidence.
-Unfortunately, a widely-held materialist assumption -- that the Cartesian Theatre is not just wrong in a literal sense but is totally, irredeemably wrong -- is hindering progress towards a scientific understanding of consciousness.
+Unfortunately, a widely-held materialist assumption -- that the Cartesian Theatre is not just wrong in a literal sense but in every sense -- is hindering progress towards a scientific understanding of consciousness.
 This methodological commitment is the central problem with [_Consciousness Explained_](#dennett91a), forcing Dennett to miss the key trick required to complete his otherwise compelling functionalist picture and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection.

-The basic materialist worry about the Cartesian Theatre is understandable. _Substance_ dualism -- the belief that the mental constitutes a realm separate from, but causally linked to, the physical -- is incompatible with the modern scientific image.
+The materialist's blanket rejection of the Cartesian Theatre is understandable, but nevertheless a form of overcompensation. _Substance_ dualism -- the belief that the mental constitutes a realm separate from, but causally linked to, the physical -- is incompatible with the modern scientific image.
 It is possible to intuit that there is something strange and mysterious about consciousness, and yet place more faith in science than in that intuition.
 Those materialists that do so are happy to have a rejection of substance dualism as a methodological assumption.
 And to some extent this renders anything Cartesian in flavour off-limits by association.

 For example, Dennett is absolutely clear that his rejection of Cartesian thinking is broad enough to include even a functional notion of the